 Enlarging paper is cheap, convenient to work with and easy to find, but when used to photograph a subject in sunlight, it will give you a very contrasty image.
 You can shoot sheet film in your camera as easily as paper, and it will give you a full-tone image as well as considerable increase in emulsion speed.
-You can use orthochromatic lith film, which will allow you to use a red safelight, just as with enlarging paper.
-Lith film, when used with its own developer, normally yields an extremely high contrast image.
-Unless you are intentionally going after this effect, use paper developer instead, e.g., Dektol.)
-Lith film will give you a traditional negative - black image on clear film, which you can easily contact-print or scan into your computer if your scanner has a large enough transparency adapter.

-The best option is to use conventional camera film.
-It gives you a full tonal range and "sees" red, unlike enlarging paper and lith film, so your scenes appear normal.
 It's available from several sources.
 (See "Darkroom Supplies" on page 7.)
-I've gotten excellent results from Jand C's 100asa film.
 The major drawback is that it must be handled in total darkness.
 Loading and unloading the camera is easy, but processing is something else.

 It can be done in a series of trays, just like enlarging paper, but this is quite difficult and downright sloppy.
-It's better to use a processing drum or tube.
-I found a perfect 8x10" drum (originally intended for processing color prints) for \$1 in the bargain bin of my local camera store.
-It can obviously develop two negatives at a time.
-You can also buy one from J and C, although you can't fill and empty theirs in room light.
+And remember, it has to be done in total darkness.
+It's easier to use a processing drum or tube.
+I found a perfect 8x10'' drum (originally intended for processing color prints) for \$1 in the bargain bin of my local camera store.
+Of course it can develop two $4 \times 10^{\prime\prime}$ negatives at a time, loaded side by side.
+I also found a motorized roller base made by Unicolor.
+With a processing time of 14 minutes, it's nice to be able to start the development and then do other things until it's time to change chemicals.
+This stuff always seems to be available on eBay.
+Go to the Camera & Photo section, and then to Processing Equipment.